-In certain circumstances, the outcome of an Honor Board Hearing sanctions may be appealed.
+In certain circumstances the outcome of an Honor Board Hearing or Administrative Review (only in the case of sanctions) may be appealed.
 The following guidelines shall be applicable:

-- A letter of appeal by the Responding Party or, in cases of crime of violence in accordance with FERPA and The Student Right-to-Know and Campus Security Act, the Reporting Party of a behavioral standards violation must be submitted to the AVPSL within five (5) business days of receipt of the outcome of the Honor Board proceeding.
-Failure to appeal within the allotted time will render the original decision final and conclusive. - The letter of appeal must specify grounds that would justify re-consideration.
+- A. A letter of appeal by the Reporting Party (in cases of crime of violence, in accordance with FERPA and The Student Right-to-Know and Campus Security Act) and/or Responding Party of a behavioral standards violation must be submitted by the Responding Party to the AVPSL within five (5) business days of receipt of the outcome of the Honor Board proceeding or Administrative Review.
+Failure to appeal within the allotted time will render the original decision final and conclusive. - B. A Responding Party adjudicated in absentia forfeits all rights to an appeal process unless it is proven that it was for lack of proper notice, except in an extraordinary circumstance. - C. The letter of appeal must specify grounds that would justify re-consideration.
 General dissatisfaction with the outcome and/or an appeal for mercy are not an appropriate basis for appeal.
-The written appeal must specifically address at least one of the following criteria: - Significant Procedural Error that affected the findings and/or sanctioning decision; - New Information/Evidence that was not available at the time of the findings and/or sanctioning decision, or that could not have reasonably been discovered with due diligence, that may/would change the finding and/or sanctioning decisions;

-- Substantive Due Process Violation; and/or - Excessiveness or insufficiency of the sanctioning decision - The appeal letter must include one of the reasons listed above.
-The appeal can be prepared with the assistance of a student's Advisor.
-The letter must be typed and limited to three double-spaced pages with one-inch margins and 12 point font.
-Appeals shall not include discussion of the Reporting Party's character or cite authorities outside the University. - A timely appeal of a behavioral standards violation will be reviewed by the AVPSL or designee to determine the viability of the appeal based on the criteria listed above. - Within five (5) business days of receipt of the appeal the AVPSL or designee will review and make the final determination to grant or deny the relief sought by the appealing party.
-The decision will be based on information supplied in the written appeal, the case file, and, when necessary, the recording of the original proceedings. - The decision on the appeal is final and conclusive and will be conveyed in writing to the Responding Party. - The written decision will be shared with the Reporting Party if the allegation involves a crime of violence, in accordance with FERPA and The Student Right- to-Know and Campus Security Act. - The imposition of sanctions may be deferred while the appeal process is pending unless, in the discretion of the conduct administrator, the continued presence of the student on the campus poses a serious threat to the student's own self or to others, or to the stability and continuance of normal University functions.
+The written appeal must specifically address at least one of the following criteria: - a.
+Significant Procedural Error that affected the findings and/or sanctioning decision; - b.
+New Information/Evidence that was not available at the time of the findings and/or sanctioning decision, or that could not have reasonably been discovered with due diligence, that may/would change the finding and/or sanctioning decisions; - c.
+Substantive Due Process Violation; and/or - d.
+Excessiveness or insufficiency of the sanctioning decision - D. A timely appeal of a behavioral standards violation will be reviewed by the AVPSL or designee to determine the viability of the appeal based on the criteria listed above. - a.
+Within five (5) business days of receipt of the appeal the AVPSL or designee will review and make the final determination to grant or deny the relief sought by the appealing party.
+The decision will be based on information supplied in the written appeal, the case file, and, when necessary, the recording of the original proceedings. - b.
+The decision on the appeal is final and conclusive and will be conveyed in writing to the Responding Party. - c.
+The written decision will be shared with the Reporting Party if the allegation involves a crime of violence, in accordance with FERPA and The Student Right-to-Know and Campus Security Act. - E. The imposition of sanctions may be deferred while the appeal process is pending unless, in the discretion of the Associate Dean for Inclusion and Community Standards, the continued presence of the student on the campus poses a serious threat to the student's own self or to others, or to the stability and continuance of normal University functions.